 Expectations of MASAI participants:

-* Be committed to academic success
+* Be committed to your academic success!

-* Meet weekly with your MASAI mentor
+* Meet weekly with your MASAI mentor for study hours

-* Attend monthly cultural and educational programs
+* Attend monthly community, cultural, and educational programs